 The Lowliner Idea

 The Lowliner Concept was made from a 1968 Dodge D200-series heavy-duty pickup truck by skilled Mopar designers.
 The truck has a longer wheelbase, a lower suspension, a new front end, and an appearance that is Candy Delmonico Red and Dairy Cream.
 Other changes are the big LED headlights and the old-school design on the back of the car.
+Here is the best Chevy Carhartt Truck you can check its features!

 Will lowering a truck increase its speed?